Best Two Person Tent (2023): 8 Roomy Backpacking Tents Reviewed

 - How much space does your body take up?

 - Tent Height.
-Do you need to able to sit, or possibly crouch inside the tent?
+Do you need to be able to sit, or possibly crouch inside the tent?
 How tall are you and how will your height affect your experience of using a particular tent?